23wc01/MachineLearningGamePlaying/README.md

 # **Summary**

-Agent will compare the usage of Neural Network vs Deep-Q-Network (DQN) learning to increasingly improve itself on playing a Snake game.
+Agent will compare the usage of Neural Network with heuristic vs Deep-Q-Network (DQN) learning to increasingly improve itself on playing a Snake game.

 # **Environment**
 ## **Actions**